-1.1 Sanctioned Tournament - A Sanctioned Tournament is a series of matches covered by an official program.
+1.1 Sanctioned Tournaments - A Sanctioned tournament is a series of matches covered by an official program.
 Such matches may be all individual matches, all team matches, or a combination of both, which must be conducted by an NRA affiliated club or organization.
-They may be all fired matches or a combination of fired and aggregate matches.
+They may all be fired matches or a combination of fired and aggregate matches.
 A tournament may be conducted on one day, or successive days, or may provide for intervening days between portions of the tournament, such as tournaments programmed to be conducted over more than one weekend.